nasa/fprime/docs/Design/numerical-types.md

 On physical hardware, numerical types have a size in bits.
 The sizes of these integers are either explicitly set by the programmer or implicitly set by the compiler. i.e. `uint32_t` is explicitly 32-bits whereas `int` is implicitly set by the compiler.
 Flight software practice encourages use of explicitly sized types because there are fewer mistake made when the programmer uses an integer of a known size.
-However, in-practice it is nice to also use semantic types that represent concepts in their system (e.g. size) and are set by the platform supporter to a known size.
+However, in-practice it is nice to also use logical types that represent concepts in the system (e.g. size) and are set by the platform supporter to a known size.

-This document describes: fixed-width types and semantic types.
+This document describes: fixed-width types and logical types.

 ## Fixed Width Types

 In F´, fixed width types map to the standard definitions either in the C standard or in the `stdint.h` header as seen below.
-Most of these types can be turned on and off via configuration in `FpConfig.hpp`.
-The default configuration is to be enabled.
+Since compilers are not guaranteed to support all types (e.g. 64bits integers) these types can be turned off by setting a configuration field to `0` in `FpConfig.hpp`.
+These types are by default on and users must turn off types their compiler does not support.

 | F´ Type | Equivalent   | `FpConfig.hpp` Configuration Field |
 |---------|--------------|------------------------------------|